thaisacs/thaisacs/README.md

 🔭 I like machine learning and compilers, and I especially like both of them together.

+⚡ In particular, I like machine learning applied to High-performance computing (HPC).

 🌱 I'm currently a Ph.D.
 Student in Computer Science at the Institute of Computing, University of Campinas (Unicamp), Brazil.

 <!--